Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 And if you visit during the festive season, visit some of Bucharest’s Christmas markets which are believed to be the best and largest in the Balkans.

 ARE YOU READY TO TRAVEL TO EUROPE THIS WINTER?
-SHOP MY FAVOURITE WINTER ACCESSORIES FROM AMAZON
+SHOP MY FAVORITE WINTER ACCESSORIES FROM AMAZON

 – Full set thermal base layer for women and here’s is the men’s version